 There are good reasons why you might moon someone – or everyone.
-If you struggle to stay away from your phone, even in the middle of the night, then setting your phone to ‘do not disturb’ could be a great way to finally get some sleep.
-And if you’re about to head into an important meeting and don’t want a telemarketing call or your family WhatsApp group notifications to ruin your presentation, mooning makes sense.
+If you struggle to stay away from your phone, even in the middle of the night, then setting your phone to ‘do not disturb’ could be a great way to get some sleep.
+Or if you’re about to head into an important meeting and don’t want telemarketing calls or your family WhatsApp group notifications to ruin your presentation, mooning makes sense.

-But, when it comes to dating, mooning can get a little more complicated.
+But, when it comes to dating, mooning gets a little more complicated.

 Mooning isn’t just reserved for people you’re dating; many people find it the best way to deal with persistent exes.

 ‘Blocking my ex would be cruel and, if I’m being honest, I like the ego boost that comes with her messages,’ admits Callum.
 ‘But, if I’m out on a date or I just don’t feel like talking to her, mooning means I won’t be disturbed and she just thinks I can’t get to my phone.
 It’s easy.’

 An even more morally-dubious use of mooning is to use ‘do not disturb’ to receive messages in secret.
 Unfaithful people can simply moon their lovers overnight, or while they’re with their partners, but still receive and read their messages at more opportune moments.

 Victims of mooning often never find out.
 You may have been sending countless well-meaning messages that are still sitting, unread, in someone’s inbox.
 It’s a painful thought, regardless of the mooner’s original motivation.